gomorpheus/morpheus-apidoc/source/includes/_monitor_alerts.md

 Parameter | Default | Description
 --------- | ------- | -----------
 id      |  | Contact ID.
 The [contact](#contacts) to be notified. method      | none | Method(s) to notify by.
-For emails use "emailAddress".
-For SMS use "smsAddress".
-For both Email and SMS use "emailAddress,smsAddress". notify      | false | Notify On Change.
+Email is `emailAddress`, SMS is `smsAddress` and both Email and SMS is `emailAddress,smsAddress`. notify      | false | Notify On Change.
 Send notifications when an incident is created or updated. close      | false | Notify On Close.
 Send notifications when an incident is closed.

 This defines a contact to notify and how to notify them.
-Be sure to pass `notify` and/or `close` to *true*, otherwise notifications will not be sent to the contact.
+Be sure to pass `"method":"emailAddress"` and `"notify":true`, otherwise notifications will not be sent to the contact.

 ## Updating an Alert